Watch Stories

 Does a RALF TECH WRX hold its value?

 Regular versions follow a more confidential and less speculative market than major Swiss brands.
-Limited, military, CNES or full-set series may hold up better, especially when condition and traceability are excellent.
+Limited, military, CNES or full-set examples may attract greater interest when their condition and traceability are strong.
+To compare price levels across the collections and references, read our guide to Ralf Tech watch prices.

 Why buy a pre-owned RALF TECH from Mostra?

-Mostra inspects watches in its workshop, provides a certificate of authenticity and offers a 3-year warranty according to the product page conditions.
-Since 2025, Mostra has also been a Certified RALF TECH Technical Center for pre-owned watches.
+Mostra inspects the watches in its workshop, provides a certificate of authenticity and offers a 3-year warranty according to the conditions stated on each product page.
+Since 2025, Mostra has also been a Certified RALF TECH Technical Centre for pre-owned watches.
+Browse the pre-owned WRX watches available at Mostra.

 How can I sell a RALF TECH WRX?

-The most important step is to gather all traceability elements: box, papers, invoice, straps, accessories and service history.
-You can then request a valuation through Mostra’s watch expertise service.
+The most important step is to gather the traceability elements: box, papers, invoice, straps, accessories and service history.
+You can then request a valuation through Mostra’s watch expertise and appraisal service.

 Share this content